Trilarion/opensourcegames/entries/scrap.md

 - Assets license: no media
 - Developer: Thijs van Ommen

-Roguelike game.
 You drive your robot through unknown areas and have to fight other robots.

 ## Building